Top Tips For Running A Business From Home

 It protects your income in case you have an accident that prevents you from working.

 It protects your home and equipment from damage or theft.
-Remember, ordinary residential home and contents insurance won’t cover your business – you’ll need to change or take out a new policy to help cover you while running a business from home.
+Remember, ordinary residential home and contents insurance won’t cover your business – you’ll need to change or take out a new policy to help cover you while working for your business from home.

 This one specifically protects the equipment and tools that you need to do your job.
 This can be anything from a computer to automatic drills.